 The last family who occupied the Pszczyna castle were Hochberg.
 Prince Hans Heinrich XI von Pless decided to move there in XVI century.
 The main reason was his admiration for hunting.
 He saw potential in the surrounding forests.
 He even bought bisons to enrich hunting for other crowned heads from all over Europe in 1867.
 His other hobby: horse riding also left a mark on the building.
 These days we see stables on the castle’s premisses.

 It was the first time we took our little girls inside.
 They’re old enough to enjoy we though, but how terribly wrong we were.
 They’re both extremely uninterested, tired and stubborn.
 Thankfully we could set our own pace, as there’re no guided tours.
 We tried to keep up with the kids, who rushed from one room to another, just to get it over with.
-From an adult perspective I may say it a fine example of art and architecture.
-Let just take a look at queen Daisy, the most beautiful lady of the era.
+From an adult perspective I may say it is a fine example of art and architecture.
+Let’s just take a look at Queen Daisy, the most beautiful lady of the era.
 Her apple-blossom pink and green sitting room can be an inspiration even today.
 All of the chambers are spacious, elegantly decorated, with a taste.
 My favorite room was definitely the one with the piano, with balconies ups high and beautiful ornaments on the walls.
-I was wandering what the little black cupid was doing there.
+I was wondering what the little black cupid was doing there.
 Overall, the tour can take you between half an hour up to 2-3 hours, depending how thorough you are.

 There’re few places worth visiting.
 During the summer season you can have not only a cup of tea at the Prince’s teahouse on an island in the palace park.
 Next on the list if famous Café: Dolce Vita.
 People traverse hundreds of kilometres just to try delicious desserts or spaghetti ice creams.
 There’re two Cafes in the city centre, find address here.
 Of course, you also need to try out polish doughnut and here on the main square you may find: Pączkarnia jak dawniej, tradycyjne pączki.